São Tomé and Príncipe: Education

 Among sub-Saharan African countries, São Tomé and Príncipe has one of the highest literacy rates.
-According to The World Factbook – Central Intelligence Agency as of 2018, 92.8% of the population age 15 and over in São Tomé and Príncipe were respectively literate.
+According to The CIA World Factbook as of 2018, 92.8% of the population age 15 and over in São Tomé and Príncipe were respectively literate.
 The Human Rights Measurement Initiative (HRMI) finds that Sao Tome and Principe is fulfilling only 83.8% of its expected commitments to the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Sao Tome and Principe's income level, the nation is achieving 90.4% of what should be possible based on its resources (income) for primary education but only 77.2% for secondary education.

 Education in São Tomé and Príncipe is compulsory for six years.
 Primary school enrollment and attendance rates were unavailable for São Tomé and Príncipe as of 2001.

 The educational system has a shortage of classrooms, insufficiently trained and underpaid teachers, inadequate textbooks and materials, high rates of repetition, poor educational planning and management, and a lack of community involvement in school management.
 Domestic financing of the school system is lacking, leaving the system highly dependent on foreign financing.

 Tertiary institutions are the National Lyceum and the University of São Tomé and Príncipe.